cskylab/cskylab/update-guides/next-release/cron-job-snapshots.md

 When a previous job is not properly finished, the snapshot is not removed and future rsync and restic jobs will fail.

-This patch schedule a previous removal of snapshots in cron-jobs to make sure that **rsync and restic jobs will always be executed**.
+This patch schedules a previous removal of snapshots in cron-jobs to make sure that **rsync and restic jobs will always be executed**.
 (Note that the removal job will fail if the snapshot was appropriately deleted before, but the concatenated cs-rsync or cs-restic jobs will always be executed).

-It will update also the commands proposed in README.md files in deployed applications for further use.
+This patch will also update the commands proposed in README.md files for further use.

 Prior to this cron-job modification, the scripts `cs-lvmserv.sh`, `cs-rsync.sh`, and `cs-restic.sh` must be modified to allow snapshot removals without confirmation.